Institutional Reach & Reputation

 Communication is infrastructure.
 Treat it that way.

 The difference between a school that builds enrollment and one that struggles isn't always the program.
 It's often the reach.
 Families who feel genuinely connected to a school choose it, re-enroll, and support it.
-Alumni who feel remembered to give, and give again.
+Alumni who feel remembered give, and give again.
 Prospective students and athletes who receive materials that feel considered show up for the campus visit.
 Donors who receive a beautifully produced case statement with their name on it make the conversation happen.

 These things don't happen by accident.
 They happen because someone decided to treat communication as part of what the institution is, not just how it sends information.